Robb Banks

-Richard O'Neil Burrell Jr. (born September 24, 1994) better known by his stage name Robb Banks (often stylized as Robb Bank$), is an American rapper, singer, songwriter, and record producer.
-Born in New York City, the rapper later moved to Broward County, Florida, at age six.
-He gained recognition with the Raider Klan movement in 2012 where he would debut his first mixtape Calendars and his follow-up mixtape Tha City in 2013.
+Richard O'Neil Burrell (born September 24, 1994), better known by his stage name Robb Banks (often stylized as Robb Bank$), is an American rapper.
+Born in New York City and raised in Broward County, Florida, he gained recognition with the Raider Klan movement in 2012.
+In that year, he released his debut mixtape Calendars and its follow-up, Tha City the following year.
+He is best known for his association with fellow South Florida-based cloud rap artists, namely XXXTentacion and the group Members Only, as well as his 2013 singles "All the Way Live" and "On Me".
+He signed with 300 Entertainment to release his debut studio album, Year of the Savage (2015).

+Burrell has been described as having an abrasive and brash vocal delivery, with his lyrics and public image containing frequent references or tributes to anime such as Naruto.

 Early life

-Robb Banks was born Richard O'Neil Burrell Jr, on September 24, 1994, in New York City.
-He is the oldest child of Carol Johnson and Jamaican dancehall reggae recording artist Shaggy.
-Burrell spent the first six years of his life in New York before he and his mother moved to Broward County, Florida.
+Richard O'Neil Burrell was born on September 24, 1994, in New York City, the oldest child of Carol Johnson and Jamaican reggae artist Shaggy.
+He spent the first six years of his life in New York City before he and his mother moved to Broward County, Florida.
 He dropped out of high school his senior year and began working on music.

 Career

-2011–12: Calendars and rise to prominence
+2011–2012: Calendars and rise to prominence

-In 2012, after releasing his project Everyday Except Monday, with Matt Meyer Lansky as Tuesday Thru Sunday and a slew of other songs in 2011, Banks released his debut mixtape Calendars.
-The solo project predominately consisted of Robb rapping over beats by artists like Clams Casino and SBTRKT, and samples from Aaliyah and OutKast.
+In 2012, after releasing the project Everyday Except Monday, with Matt Meyer Lansky as Tuesday Thru Sunday, and several other songs in 2011, Banks released his debut mixtape Calendars.
+The solo project predominately consisted of Banks rapping over beats by cloud rap producers including Clams Casino and SBTRKT, with samples from Aaliyah and OutKast.
 The project became a hit on the microblogging platform Tumblr.
-He collaborated with producers like Nuri and SpaceGhostPurrp and began touring the country, developing an underground following.
+He collaborated with producers Nuri and SpaceGhostPurrp and began touring, developing an underground following.